rchakode/atop-graphite-grafana-monitoring/README.md

        push_graphite_formatted_data_live.py
 ```

-Currently collected counters are related to network, memory and CPU are resources and the aggregated metrics concerned are:
+Currently collected counters are related to network, memory and CPU are resources and the aggregated metrics are:
 * CPU Usage: system-wide and per core.
 * Memory Usage: system-wide.
 * Network Bandwidth: send/receive, system-wide and per interface.